pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

      - set the environment variable TORCH_COMPILE_DEBUG=1 or ``torch._inductor.config.trace.enabled = True``

 In addition to info and debug logging, you can use `torch._logging <https://pytorch.org/docs/main/logging.html>`__ for more fine-grained logging.

 Diagnosing Runtime Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Below is the TorchDynamo compiler stack.

 At a high level, the TorchDynamo stack consists of a graph capture from
 Python code (TorchDynamo) and a backend compiler.
-In this example, the
+For example, a
-backend compiler consists of backward graph tracing (AOTAutograd) and
+backend compiler may consist of backward graph tracing (AOTAutograd) and
 graph lowering (TorchInductor)*.
 Errors can occur in any component of
 the stack and will provide full stack traces.

+To determine in which component an error occurred,
-You may use info logging
+you may use info-level logging
-(``torch._logging.set_logs(dynamo = logging.INFO)`` or ``TORCH_LOGS="dynamo"``) and look for
+``torch._logging.set_logs(dynamo = logging.INFO)`` or ``TORCH_LOGS="dynamo"``
-``Step #: ...`` outputs in order to determine in which component the
-error has occurred.
-Logs are made at the beginning and end of each step,
+and look for``Step #: ...`` outputs.
+Logs are made at the beginning and end of
-so the step that an error should correspond to is the most recent logged
+each step, so the step that an error should correspond to is the most recently
-step whose end has not yet been logged.
+logged step whose end has not yet been logged.
 The steps correspond to the
-following parts of the stack (according to the image above):
+following parts of the stack:

 ==== ================
 Step Component